Most sports leagues pause with second day of protests, some more unified than others

 After playing Wednesday, the Rockies decided to sit against the Arizona Diamondbacks.“We had a chance to stand up with our guy last night and we didn’t do it," Rockies shortstop Trevor Story told reporters.

-The Players Alliance, a group of current and former Black players, announced Thursday its members will donate their salaries on Aug.
-27 and 28, when MLB will celebrate Jackie Robinson, to causes fighting racial inequality.
+The Players Alliance, a group of current and former Black players, announced Thursday its members will donate their salaries on Thursday and Friday, when MLB is celebrating Jackie Robinson, to causes fighting racial inequality.

-Baseball’s decision-making received a bizarre and surprising jolt when New York Mets General Manager Brodie Van Wagenen mistakenly criticized Ron Manfred on live video he did not realize was recording for an idea Mets owner Jeff Wilpon came up with.
+Baseball’s decision-making received a bizarre and surprising jolt when New York Mets General Manager Brodie Van Wagenen mistakenly criticized Commissioner Rob Manfred on live video he did not realize was recording for an idea Mets owner Jeff Wilpon came up with.

 The mini-saga began when Van Wagenen revealed on video to two unidentified people — telling them the story would not leave the room -- that Manfred had called him with the idea of the Mets taking the field as scheduled at 7:10 p.m., then leaving to make a statement – only to retake the field an hour later to play the game, so as to not create scheduling headaches.
 To the people in the room, Van Wagenen expressed his distaste for the idea and for Manfred.